 Hetty Chang is an Emmy Award-winning reporter for NBC4 Southern California.
 She covers stories across the Southland, with emphasis in the Long Beach and Southbay communities.
 She can be seen weekdays on NBC4 during the 5 p.m., 6 p.m. and 11 p.m. newscasts.
 Joining the station in 2013, her most recent news stories can be seen here.
 Follow her on Facebook here.

-A Southern California native, Chang is thrilled to report for the station she grew up watching.
-She feels honored to report alongside the most respected journalists in the Southland.
-Chang returns to NBC4 after serving a digital media fellowship at the station through a pilot program between NBC4 and the Asian American Journalists Association in 2011.
-Under the fellowship, Chang worked closely with the station’s digital media team and gained valuable experience across multiple media platforms, which she brings to her current position at NBC4.
+Chang, a Southern California native is honored to report alongside the most respected journalists in the Southland.
+She returns to NBC4 after serving a digital media fellowship at the station through a pilot program between NBC4 and the Asian American Journalists Association in 2011.
+Under the fellowship, Chang worked closely with the station’s digital media team and gained valuable experience across multiple media platforms.
 Previously, Chang reported for the NBC stations in Reno and Las Vegas, and LA Cityview Channel 35.

-An Emmy Award nominated journalist, Chang quickly gained the respect of her colleagues as a hard worker and tenacious reporter.
-She has covered a number of memorable stories that have garnered national attention, most recently the Christopher Dorner investigation.
+An Emmy Award-winning journalist, Chang quickly gained the respect of her colleagues as a hard worker and tenacious reporter.
+She has covered a number of memorable stories that have garnered national attention, including the murder manhunt for ex-LAPD officer Christopher Dorner.
 She has also been recognized for her coverage of the OJ Simpson robbery case and her award-winning coverage of Nevada's hard-hit economy.
 Chang also conducted one of Barack Obama’s last interviews before he won the 2008 presidential election.

 Chang is passionate about the diversity and culture in Southern California and believes that many of the most intriguing stories come out of such communities.
 She feels responsible for reporting timely and accurate news and is privileged to be in a position to deliver information that has an impact on viewers.